spree-edge/spree_buy_x_get_y/CONTRIBUTING.md

 # Contributing

-Spree Bogo is an open source project and we encourage contributions.
+Spree buy_x_get_y is an open source project and we encourage contributions.

 In the spirit of free software, **everyone** is encouraged to help improve this project.